Skip to main content

 Karan Singh Palace

-Corridor leading to Amar Singh Palace from Karan Singh Palace
+Corridor leading to the Amar Singh Palace from the Karan Singh Palace.

 Karan Mahal Corridor

-Seesh Mahal Built by Jagat Singh in 1716.
-Guides may say that Maharana Pratap build this for Ajabde but no it's not
+Seesh Mahal, Built by Jagat Singh in 1716.
+Guides may say that Maharana Pratap built this for Ajabde, but no, it's not

 View from Karan Singh's Ranimahal

-Maharana Raj Singh who defeated Aurangzeb after he broke temples in Bijolia
+Maharana Raj Singh, who defeated Aurangzeb after his chief destroyed temples in Bijolia

 Ivory Doors at City Palace